 Rosalie Bay Resort provides guests and visitors with the opportunity to learn more about sea turtles and experience this amazing sight.

 During turtle season, guests are invited to join our turtle expert Simon on a guided educational walk along the black sand beach.

 Guests can also sign up for wake-up calls to watch sea turtles up-close as they come ashore to lay their eggs or when the tiny turtles hatch and make their way out to the Atlantic Ocean.
-It is an amazing site that you will never forget!
+It is an amazing sight that you will never forget!
 Read what National Geographic Traveler had to say about witnessing a giant leatherback turtle nest on our beach.

 It was a thrilling discovery when Rosalie Bay Resort owner Beverly Deikel and her partner Oscar first discovered sea turtles nesting on the property.
 To ensure future generations get to know these creatures, they established the first sea turtle protection efforts on Dominica.